siddimore/Work/SystemDesignLearningsShare.md

 #### 4. **Python on Confidential ACL**

 **The Gap:**
-CCF (Confidential Consortium Framework) only spoke JavaScript and C++.
+CCF (Confidential Consortium Framework) only supported JavaScript interpreter and C++ for deploying applications.
 That locked out the entire Python community - data scientists, ML engineers, researchers.
 These are exactly the people who need confidential computing most.

 I reverse-engineered how CCF's JavaScript interpreter works, identified the common patterns for language runtime integration, and implemented Python bindings for CCF's C++ APIs.
 CPython now runs inside trusted execution environments with full access to the CCF ecosystem.

 **What It Unlocked:**
 - Opened new use cases: federated learning, privacy-preserving analytics, confidential ML
-- **40%+ market expansion** (Python dominates data science)
 - Proved CCF can support multiple language runtimes

 **Tech Stack**: CPython internals, CCF Runtime, C++ API bindings, TEE/SGX/SEV-SNP